AsifSyedLive/cs_exchange_rate/README.md

 - Error Handling and Logging: While basic error handling is implemented, more robust mechanisms can be added to handle unexpected scenarios.

 ## Future Enhancements
+- Python test scripts are provided to demonstrate test automation using **unittest** package, but they need further development to be more robust.

 - Currently as part of preprocessing step, only missing dates/values issues are fixed.
 This can be enhanced to format issues.

 - The project incorporates code to manage logging of errors, warnings, and debug messages.
 While the logging mechanism is built and showcased, additional implementation within each component is still to be done for every scenario.